JAMS Clause WorkbookA Guide to Drafting Dispute Resolution Clauses for Commercial Contracts

 - That the Chair be a retired judge from a particular court; or

-- That one of the wing arbitrators be an expert in an area such as construction; or
+- That one of the wing arbitrators be an expert in an area such as construction or be an accountant or a particular type of engineer; or

 - That the Chair must previously have served as Chair or sole arbitrator in at least 10 arbitrations where an award was rendered following a hearing on the merits.